-The little mail-order catalogues from the fancy stores arrive, and I know what I’m going to find: four, sometimes six, pages of skirts and pants and tunics—lots and lots of tunics.
+The little mail-order catalogs from the fancy stores arrive, and I know what I’m going to find: four, sometimes six, pages of skirts and pants and tunics—lots and lots of tunics.
 And jackets—long jackets, asymmetrical jackets, because asymmetry is a thing, loose jackets, mostly jackets without buttons.
 A fair amount of black, not a lot of white, and… I don’t know if I’ve ever seen a primary color.
 No, I’m sure I haven’t.
 All knits?
 No, no, there are woven pieces, mostly blouses, a raincoat here and there, linen pants when we’re promised mild weather.
 And prints?
 Ha!
 I laugh in your face!
 (Okay, every once in a while a jaunty stripe.)

 And all of them from Eileen Fisher.

-That’s not all that’s in the catalogues, of course.
+That’s not all that’s in the catalogs, of course.
 There are trim little knit jacket outfits from Misook, not an extra pleat or wrinkle, jackets cutting off just there and not a smidge lower, armholes high and tight.
 Albert Nipon often makes an appearance, ditto Joan Vass knits.

-The catalogues have my number, that’s for sure.
+The catalogs have my number, that’s for sure.
 Jackets and outfits from Caroline Rose, Go Silk, whose silk makes way for cotton and linen, thank goodness, embroidered tops and tunics from Johnny Was—they emulate the Eileen Fisher brand of body awareness, as in not very much.
 Loose, easy—not for us the waistbands with a button and a zipper.
 The Eileen Fisher sizing is easy, often XXS through XL, then at a slightly higher price for the bigger Xs (the Plus sizes) but no price break for the Petites.

 Sometimes, when I’m thinking clearly, I will go to my closet before I order something.
-It has happened that the muddy-green tank top is already hanging there, from an earlier season, an earlier catalogue.
+It has happened that the muddy-green tank top is already hanging there, from an earlier season, an earlier catalog.
 Don’t get me started on the number of pairs of black pants hanging there, either.